The best hotels in Easter Island

 We've seen people book cheaper hotels thinking they'll explore independently and end up spending $200-300/day on tours, taxis, and meals anyway.
 The math closes faster than you'd think.
 If you're coming for 4 nights and archaeology is the whole point, Explora is worth the honest conversation with your wallet.

-Easter Island's best neighborhoods
+Easter Island's best hotel regions

 Almost everything worth staying at sits in or around Hanga Roa. that's just geography.
 But where you land within that town changes your whole trip, so start with Sector Costa or the Waterfront before looking anywhere else.